nabeel3133/CS-110-Fundamentals-of-Computer-Programming/README.md

 # CS-110-Fundamentals-of-Computer-Programming
-This repository contains Assignments and Lab Tasks of the course.
+This repository contains my Assignments of the course.

 | Assignments & Labs | Topics |